themuhd/XO_Storage/README.md

 <h2>RESULT</h2>

-To test our application, we ran two instances of  Data Share on the computer locally at different ports, which served as two different and independent nodes (let’s say node A and node B).
+To test our application, we ran two instances of  XO Storage on the computer locally at different ports, which served as two different and independent nodes (let’s say node A and node B).
 From both of them, we connected to the blockchain network and shared files using file keys.
 From node A, we uploaded a file ‘x’ using file key ‘P’.
 We then downloaded the file ‘x’  from node B using the same key P’.
 Subsequently, we uploaded a file ‘y’ from node B using file key ‘Q’ and downloaded the file ‘y’ from node ‘A’ using the file key ‘Q’